Adelina Patti: Vocal development

-Patti's career was one of success after success.
-She sang not only in England and the United States, but also as far afield in mainland Europe as Russia, and in South America as well, inspiring audience frenzy and critical superlatives wherever she went.
-Her girlish good looks gave her an appealing stage presence, which added to her celebrity status.
+Patti’s career was marked by sustained professional success.
+She performed extensively in England and the United States, as well as in mainland Europe, including Russia, and in South America.
+Her appearances were widely attended and received significant attention from audiences and critics.
+In addition to her vocal abilities, her youthful appearance contributed to her stage presence and public reputation.

 In 1869-1870 she engaged in tours through the Europe and Russia.
 Concerts in Moscow and Saint Petersburg were very successful and Patti repeated her Russian trips throughout the 1870s.
-In Russia, she made highly prolific friendships with the top eschelons of Russian aristocracy, musicians, writers and intellectuals such Pyotr Ilyich Tchaikovsky, Anton Rubinstein, Alexander Serov and Vladimir Stasov.
+In Russia, she made highly prolific friendships with the top echelons of Russian aristocracy, musicians, writers and intellectuals such Pyotr Ilyich Tchaikovsky, Anton Rubinstein, Alexander Serov and Vladimir Stasov.
 In St. Petersburg, during seasons 1874-75s, Patti met Ernesto Nicolini (in future her second husband) for the first time.
 At that time she also became acquainted with prominent Russian historian Dmitry Ilovaysky and with his family.
 This friendship was to last for decades and Ilovaysky's cousin Stepan, the stalmeister of Tsar Alexander III even travelled to Wales to meet Adelina during the first half of the 1880s.
 Patti was also a teacher of Ilovaysky's daughter Varvara.

 During the 1860s, Patti possessed a sweet, high-flying voice of birdlike purity and remarkable flexibility which was ideal for such parts as Zerlina, Lucia and Amina; but, as Verdi noted in 1878, her lower notes gained fullness and beauty when she grew older, enabling her to excel in weightier fare.
 Patti, however, turned into a conservative singer in the final phase of her operatic and concert career.
 She knew what suited her aging voice to perfection and she stuck to it.
 Typically, her recital programmes during the 1890s featured an array of familiar, often sentimental, not-too-demanding popular tunes of the day, which were sure to appeal to her adoring fans.

 But during her mature prime in the 1870s and '80s, Patti had been a more enterprising singer, proving to be an effective actress in those lyric roles that required the summoning forth of deep emotions, such as Gilda in Rigoletto, Leonora in Il trovatore, the title part in Semiramide, Zerlina in Don Giovanni and Violetta in La traviata.
 She also had been prepared to tackle quite dramatic parts in operas like L'Africaine, Les Huguenots and even Aida.
 She never attempted to sing any verismo parts, however, because these became popular only in the twilight of her career, during the final decade of the 19th century.